Learning, Outlet,

 Why is Open Ground a Problem?

 Open Ground can cause various problems, from electrical shock risk to equipment damage.
-Let’s take a closer look at these issues.
+Let’s examine these issues more closely.

 Electrical Shock Risk